PatrickLeal/estadios-de-futebol-brasil/README.md

 # Web scraping of Brazilian Football Stadiums

 One code for scraping general data and another for stadium details.

+## The data can be downloaded on [Kaggle](https://www.kaggle.com/datasets/patrickleal/brazilian-stadiums-dataset/data)

 Note 1: Some stadiums do not have Wikipedia pages.